nkabbara/nkabbara.github.io/notes_on_notes_remove_me.md

 * Impatience.
 You want to finish it quickly.
 You do not want to take your time.
 Be here in the moment.

 ## What's my goal in taking notes here?
-I want to read books better so that I become more wise and a better reader.
+I want to read books better so that I become more wise and a better reader and therefore a better person.
 Put a book in my lap, give me the required time and I'll get to its level.

 ## How To Take Notes for this Book?